 I know, it’s not the most appetizing topic.
 But do you know what is really unappetizing?
 When you can’t get rid of bad smells in your kitchen!
 I mean, let’s be honest, it’s not too appealing to create delicious food when your refrigerator smells like old fish or your sink smells like rotten vegetables.

-I decided I would turn to my clever friends, including some Six O’Clock Scramble members, to see what other home remedies they use to get rid of bad odors in their kitchens.
+I decided I would turn to my clever friends, including some Scramble members, to see what other home remedies they use to get rid of bad odors in their kitchens.
 Wonderfully, all of the ideas for how to get rid of bad smells in the kitchen that were shared were not only natural and eco-friendly, but also all used commonly found items (i.e., no need for expensive cleaning product purchases that would be used just once).

 First, go through the fridge and get rid of old food that is no longer edible and may be emitting unpleasant smells.
 In particular, look for produce, meat, and dairy products as they tend to be items that are quick to spoil.

 Now it’s time to make sure the refrigerator doesn’t have any lingering spots that are stinky.
 So, clear off the shelves and wipe them down with hot soapy water (I like to start with the top shelf and work my way down).
-For extra smell busting power, wipe them down again with a wet rag with a few drops of an essential oil like tea tree, lemon, peppermint or Thieves.
+For extra smell-busting power, wipe them down again with a wet rag with a few drops of an essential oil like tea tree, lemon, peppermint, or Thieves.

-Baking soda: Keep an open box of baking soda on a refrigerator shelf and switch it out every month or two (some people use activated charcoal packs or even a piece of coal to absorb odors instead).
+For baking soda, keep an open box of baking soda on a refrigerator shelf and switch it out every month or two.

 Deodorizing the Sink

-Scrub: Use a scrub brush in the sink and scrub the whole sink down, but give extra attention to the area around the garbage disposal gasket to remove any smelly buildup.
+Use a scrub brush in the sink and scrub the whole sink down, but give extra attention to the area around the garbage disposal gasket to remove any smelly buildup.

-Citrus: Put a slice of fresh or frozen lemon, lime or grapefruit down the garbage disposal to freshen it.
+Put a slice of fresh or frozen lemon, lime, or grapefruit down the garbage disposal to freshen it.
 If you’ve got a finicky garbage disposal, or you are just nervous about clogs, slice the citrus thinly to reduce any risk of a block-up.

 Deodorizing the Kitchen Trash

 What remedies for bad odors in the kitchen have you used successfully?
 Please share them in the comments below!
 And if you want more ideas for how to keep your kitchen clean, make sure to check out our post on how to spring clean your kitchen!